 Contests, sweepstakes, and giveaways attract a lot of signups and can be a quick way to grow your email list.
 However, many of those who opt in expect to only receive information about these events, and might not be interested in being part of your general newsletter list.
-It’s important to keep these subscribers separated from your master list until they confirm their interest.
+It’s important to keep these subscribers separated from your main list until they confirm their interest.

 In this article, we'll walk through best practices for emailing these subscribers as well as tagging contest entrants in order to add them to a Welcome Series.